Do I need to complete the FAFSA every year?

 How does my financial aid work?

 Your program's financial aid award year is split into terms based on your enrollment.
 Your financial aid will disburse at the start of each class, as long as you are eligible for aid in that term.
 Your financial aid eligibility is contingent upon your registration in at least two classes (or at least 6 units) per term for undergraduate programs, and one class (or at least 3 units) per term for graduate programs.
-If you are currently "waived" from a core course and wish to be financial aid eligible in that term, please contact your School of Business Student Service Manager to discuss options for filling this "gap."
+If you are currently "waived" from a core course and wish to be financial aid eligible in that term, please contact your School of Business and Society Student Service Manager to discuss options for filling this "gap."
 Redlands offers a number of elective courses in various instructional areas that you can utilize to remain financial aid eligible.

 What are my next steps?